 - Wednesday: Weise Alley (at 16th), 6 pm – 8 pm

 - Thursday: Hemlock Alley (off Polk St., between Post & Sutter), 7 pm – 9 pm

-San Francisco AIDS Foundation remains committed to providing essential services during COVID-19 because we know that people living with HIV and others in our communities need us now more than ever.
+San Francisco AIDS Foundation remains committed to providing essential services during COVID-19 because we know that people living with and affected by HIV need us now more than ever.
 We continue to provide onsite services like the emergency provision of PrEP, PEP and HIV care prescriptions, and clinical care for people with symptoms of a sexually-transmitted infection or who might have had an exposure to HIV.
-Our syringe access and disposal services team are still providing harm reduction supplies to people who would otherwise not have access to these important HIV, hepatitis C and overdose prevention supplies.
+Our syringe access and disposal services teams are still providing harm reduction supplies to people who would otherwise not have access to these important HIV, hepatitis C and overdose prevention tools.
 We’re also conducting a majority of our programming virtually, including substance use treatment, case management, social support, and housing subsidies for enrolled participants.

 Sexual health services

-If you have symptoms of a suspected sexually transmitted infection or have had a recent HIV exposure, please call 415-581-1600 and select option #3 to be connected with the nursing team at Magnet.
+If you have symptoms of a suspected sexually transmitted infection, would like to be screened for STIs, or have had a recent HIV exposure, please call 415-581-1600 and select option #3 to be connected with the nursing team at Magnet.
 They will be able to coordinate services and testing for you.

 If you are currently receiving PrEP or HIV care from our clinical team, we can extend your prescriptions to cover this time period.
 To request a refill, call our navigation team at 415-437-3450.
-You can also email questions about PrEP to firstname.lastname@example.org and questions about HIV services to assist4HIV@sfaf.org.
+PrEP clients are being seen for follow-up visits on a limited basis.
+You can also email questions about PrEP or follow-up appointments to email@example.com and questions about HIV services to assist4HIV@sfaf.org.

 Behavioral health services